Products / PDC Bits

 • Asymmetric angled cutting face for steering without motor

-• Duckbill/spade design for soft ground navigation
+• Duckbill/spade design for soft-ground navigation

 • Bent housing designs for quicker steering response